-Test 87 An agent tells a white customer that he "might be more comfortable in a certain demographic area," says she is barred from talking about demographics - but adds her colleague will educate the customer, whom she describes as a "stand-up guy."
+Test 87 An agent tells a white customer that he "might be more comfortable in a certain demographic area," says she is barred from talking about demographics - but adds her colleague will educate the customer, whom she describes as a "standup guy."

 The area of Huntington, Long Island, was recommended for Hispanic testers at a much higher rate than for white buyers, even though none asked specifically to live in the area.
-In recent years, the white population in Huntington has dropped, while the Hispanic population has steadily increased.
+140 In recent years, the white population in Huntington has dropped, while the Hispanic population has steadily increased.
 In five tests, white and Hispanic potential homebuyers sought homes listed between \$450,000 to \$500,000 within 20 or 30 minutes of Greenlawn or Northport (driving distance from downtown Huntington) or a home worth \$600,000 within 30 minutes of Syosset, an area also encompassing Huntington.
-Collectively, agents provided the testers 453 listings, recommending 65% to Hispanic homebuyers.
-Among the 453 listings, agents provided 173 listings within the communities of Huntington, Huntington Station and South Huntington.
-Of the total listings for these communities, 84% went to Hispanic buyers, with no agent providing a majority of listings in these areas to a white potential homebuyer.
-In five of the paired tests, agents avoided Huntington altogether for white buyers.
+141 Collectively, agents provided the testers 453 listings, recommending 65% to Hispanic homebuyers.
+142 Among the 453 listings, agents provided 173 listings within the communities of Huntington, Huntington Station and South Huntington.
+143 Of the total listings for these communities, 84% went to Hispanic buyers, with no agent providing a majority of listings in these areas to a white potential homebuyer.
+144 In five of the paired tests, agents avoided Huntington altogether for white buyers.
+145

 According to Newsday's fair housing consultants, the gap in the amount of listings offered to Hispanic and white buyers in three of the tests was significant enough to suggest that the agents had steered Hispanic homebuyers into the Huntington area.
 The three agents recommended listings in the Huntington area 78 times to Hispanic testers and only three times to their white counterparts, an imbalance of 96% for the Hispanic testers and four percent for white testers.
-In contrast, for six similar Black and white paired tests, agents recommended Huntington to the Black tester 39% of the time.
+The contrast, for six similar Black and white paired tests, agents recommended Huntington to the Black tester 39% of the time.
+The contrast is agents recommended Huntington to the Black tester 39% of the time.